Buying Vs Renting in NYC: What’s Your Best Option?

 The choice to rent or buy is a huge decision.

-It requires you to consider your timeline for at least the next 5 years, the state of your financials, and what you want to get out of New York.
+It requires you to consider your timeline for at least the next five years, your financial state, and what you want to get out of New York.

-Renting is the smart decision to make for younger New Yorkers who crave flexibility and may not have the cash-on-hand to afford a down payment and mortgage fees.
+Renting is the smart decision for younger New Yorkers who crave flexibility and may not have the cash to afford a down payment and mortgage fees.

 Buying is the right way to go for people with cash saved up and a plan for where they want to spend the next few years of their life.